jacobmoller8/KEX-Prototype/README.md

 - Components:
 	- Inventory
-			Load inventory on first mount of component
-			Feedback on addToList ( SNACKBAR )
+			Load inventory on first mount of component (DONE) Feedback on addToList ( SNACKBAR )

 	- Trash